pyOpenSci/python-package-guide/CONTRIBUTING.md

 width: 80%
 alt: Preview changes in GitHub
 ---
 An image showing how to preview changes in GitHub.
 The file content is displayed in a text editor.
+The preview changes tab is highlighted with a red rectangle.
 ```

 ### How to commit your changes